How to get free Amazon returns

 You can also get a free return and full refund if an item has arrived after it’s estimated despatch time.
 This is a really useful one.
 I think lots of people shop on Amazon for the fast delivery, often when they’ve left something to the last minute.
 And if a delay means you get something too late, then it’s worth returning the items and getting the full refund.

-But what if it’s not damaged or arrived on time?
-Well, there are alternatives reasons you can pick which you can choose, including the following.
+But what if it’s not damaged and arrived on time?
+Well, there are alternatives reasons you can choose, including the following:

 • Incompatible or not useful for the intended purpose